Azure-Samples/contoso-chat/docs/workshop/in-person-starts/MSIgnite-2024-Skillable.md

 # LAB 401: Build a Retail Copilot Code-First on Azure AI Studio

-This is a 75-minute instructor-led workshop session at Microsoft Ignite 2024.
-You must [register](https://ignite.microsoft.com/sessions/LAB401?source=sessions) for an available session, to attend in person.

-_You will learn to build, evaluate, and deploy, a custom retail copilot code-first on Azure AI - using the Retrieval Augmented Generation (RAG) design pattern to ground copilot responses in retailer data_.
+This is a 75-minute instructor-led workshop at Microsoft Ignite 2024 where you learn to build, evaluate, and deploy, a RAG-based retail copilot on Azure AI.

 **‼️ -- DO NOT CLOSE THIS WINDOW -- ‼️** <br/> Closing this window will end your lab prematurely.
-It is ok to minimize this window so you can return to it later when required.
+Instead, minimize this window so you can return to it later when required.

 ---